zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Marcus says, “Let me see those.
 You have four diffe rent medications here.
 This as a pain killer, this is a sedative, this is a tra nquilizer, and this is a stimulant.”
 There are four different kinds of drugs mentioned h ere.
 The first is a “painkiller” (painkiller) – one word.
 A painkiller is a medicine  that, you can guess, helps reduce pain.
 Aspirin would be a painkiller.
 Codeine  would be a painkiller.
 A “sedative” (sedative) is a medicine that calms you down.
 It calms you down in order to make you sleep.
 A sedative makes you sleep y.

 A “tranquilizer” (tranquilizer) is a medicine that makes you feel calmer.
-It’s a medicine that is given to reduce your anxiety, to m ake you less worried.
+It’s a medicine that is given to reduce your anxiety, to make you less worried.
 Tranquilizers are also used with animals to make th em less aggressive, to quiet them down, to calm them down.
 My neighbor’s dog, for example, when he’s barking a little bit too much and my neighbors aren ’t home, I give him a little tranquilizer.
 It keeps him calm.
 You know what I’m saying?

 A “stimulant” (stimulant) is a drug that gives you more energy, that gets you more excited.
 One of the most common substances that we take in the United States as a stimulant would be coffee, caffeinated coffee,  because “caffeine,” which is a substance in coffee, is a stimulant.
 It gets you mo re excited.
 So, people often have coffee, like I do, in the morning to wake them  up.
 Paula says, “I don’t take that last one when I go to bed.”
 She’s saying she d oesn’t take a stimulant when she’s going to bed because, of course, she wants to  fall asleep, not wake up.
 Marcus says, “You mean you take the first three eve ry night?”
 That is, the painkiller, the sedative, and the tranquilizer.
 Pau la says, “Not every night.”